KejtlinBushi/SE_Project_Phase_TeamB3/System_Requirements.md

 ## 3. Functional Requirements
 ### Student
 1. The Student registers an account by providing a full name, a unique email address, a password, and selecting the Student role; the system rejects registration if the email is already in use.
-2. The Student uploads their thesis document in PDF format only the system rejects any non-PDF file before saving and displays an error message specifying the accepted format.
+2. The Student uploads their thesis document; the system stores the file and displays an error message for unsupported formats.
 3. The Student can submit an updated version of their thesis multiple times each new submission is stored as a separate version without overwriting any previous submission.
 4. The Student can view a chronological list of all their thesis submissions, showing for each entry the version number, upload date and time, and current review status.
 5. The Student can see the review status of each submission  Pending, Approved, or Rejected which updates automatically when the Supervisor takes action.